Sleep Problems and Insomnia during Cancer Treatment

 There are steps that you and your health care team can take to help you sleep well again.

 - Tell your doctor about problems that interfere with sleep.
-Getting treatment to lower side effects such as pain or bladder or gastrointestinal problems may help you sleep better.
+Getting treatment to lower problems such as pain or other side effects such as urinary and bladder problems, or diarrhea, may help you sleep better.

 - Cognitive behavioral therapy (CBT) and relaxation therapy may help.
 Practicing these therapies can help you to relax.
 For example, a CBT therapist can help you learn to change negative thoughts and beliefs about sleep into positive ones.
 Strategies such as muscle relaxation, guided imagery, and self-hypnosis may also help you.